Vulnerability, Success & Andre Agassi: 9 Life Lessons From A Champion

 Be Present To DIRECT Your Energy Agassi frequently battled with his own wandering, distracted mind throughout his career.
 He lost important matches because he had personal issues floating through his mind at critical moments in his matches, losing those matches most of the time.
 When he was able to maintain focus by feeling, using, and channeling the energy emanating from the situations in his life into his game, he overcame and won.
 We all face challenges throughout our lives, and our success, resilience, and health ultimately rely on how we choose to deal with those challenges most of the time—nobody is perfect.
 We reinforce negative situations by either ruminating or avoiding the issue when we engage in numbing behaviors, but when we channel the energy of the situation and use the energy to our advantage, we create more energy and have the power to do anything we choose.
 With the support of his coach and trainer, Agassi succeeded when he consciously directed his energy instead of letting situations overrun his mind — "Stop thinking, start feeling."

 Keep An Open Mind As the book title so aptly conveys, Agassi’s autobiography is “open” on a number of levels, and that includes the importance of having an open mind to reach new heights.
 Agassi always said yes to new ideas and change even when he wasn't 100% sure in his mind.
-He was always open to news way of training, new ways of being, news way of thinking, and more.
+He was always open to new ways of training, new ways of being, new ways of thinking, and more.
 He was open to exploring things in a new way, a better way.
 This ultimately allowed him to succeed when all the odds were against him.
 There were times, no matter how grueling, humbling, and embarrassing, Andre had to start over from the bottom of the ladder, and he did it despite the discomfort.
 He reaped the rewards of staying open, following through with his commitments, and trusting his team when he struggled to regain perspective.

 Create Your Own Team Upon winning the 1994 U.S. Open final as an unseeded player—a shocking, unexpected achievement—Agassi falls to his knees, looks at his box where Gil (his trainer), Brad (his coach), and his girlfriend sat and realized, “You know everything you need to know about people when you see their faces at the moment of your greatest triumph.”
 Develop your A-Team and know who has your back so you can relax and be free to focus on your dreams.
 While often accused in the press of needing an “entourage” as part of his image and arrogance, Agassi knew that his so called entourage was his support system.
 He knew the importance of being surrounded by those who mirror positive reinforcement, and who believe in you when you don't believe in yourself to get you through the lows we all face in life (not to mention the expertise required to be a front-runner in the game).